Cambridge Research in Community Language Education Network: CRiCLE-Net

 - To provide a research forum where policy makers, academics, practitioners and research students can exchange ideas and expertise in community language education;

 - To collaborate with local, national and international institutions to identify critical issues in community language education and to engage in theoretical and methodological debate on these issues;

 - To develop a corpus of research evidence that can advise the development of community language education policy and practice;

 - To build connections and create grounds for cross-fertilisation between Applied Linguistics, Modern Foreign Language Education, Community/Heritage Language Education and Teaching English as a Second/Foreign/Additional Language.

 The governance of the network is supported by an executive committee, an international advisory panel, a school research advisory board and a working group.
-The network also plays an active role in supporting local schools and communities and serves as a research and resource centre for community language education in the East of England.
+The network also plays an active role in supporting local schools and communities and serves as a resource centre for community language education in the East of England.